catseye/Falderal/README.markdown

 History
 -------

+Version 0.7 "Ogden Avenue" (current version under development):

+* Addition of `-b` command-line option, which considers a test to have passed if the expected exception message is a substring (rather than an exact match) of the actual produced exception message.
+  TODO: write test for this.

 Version 0.6 "Streeterville" (current released version):

 * Variables may be included in the specification of a shell command